pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     cls.update(id, {'tag': tag})
 ```

-The `create()` method here is similar to what we do with files except for the fact that only need name and the creator of the folder.
-In addition to this, we included some logic which will be needed later on for dealing with moving folders.
-Basically folders are tagged according to their position on the File tree.
+The `create()` method here is very similar to what we have for files with a few modifications.
+The first thing to notice, obviously, is the fact that we only need the name and the creator of the folder to create a folder.
+We have used similar logic for determining the parent folder and at the end also called the `add_object()` method to add the folder to the parent folder.

+We have included the `is_folder` field here which defaults to `True` for folders and if you had noticed earlier, `False` for files.

+You will notice here that we have called a `tag_folder()` method.
+We will be needing this later on for dealing with moving folders.
+To summarise what this is, basically, folders are tagged according to their position on the File tree.
 The indexes are based on their level on the tree.
-Any folder stored at the root level has a tag of `<id>` where id is the folder id.
-Any folder stored below that folder will have an id of `<id>-n`.
-Subsequent nested folder will follow the same pattern and have ids of `<id>-n-m`. `n` will change as we add more folders.
-We store the data required for this in the `last_index` field of each folder which defaults to `0`.
+Any folder stored at the root level will have a tag of `<id>` where id is the folder's id.
+Any folder stored below that folder will have an id of `<id>-n` where n is an integer that increments continuously.
+Subsequent nested folder will follow the same pattern and have ids of `<id>-n-m` etc. `n` will change as we add more folders and we store the data required for this in the `last_index` field of each folder which defaults to `0`.
 As we add folders to this folder, we will be incrementing the value for `last_index`.
-We have created a `tag_folder()` method that takes care of this.
-We include the `is_folder` field which defaults to `True` for folders and if you had noticed earlier, `False` for files.
+The `tag_folder()` method takes care of all this.

-We insert the document we created to house all this data into the database.
-Here we will also call the `add_object` method if we specified that we are adding this folder within another folder.
+We insert the dictionary we created to house all this data into the database by calling the `insert()` function.

-We will be overriding the find method of the file class to include functionality to show listing information for folders.
-We shall be using this in our Front end later on.
+Next, we will be overriding the find method of the File class to include functionality to show listing information for folders.
+This will be very useful for our Front end later on.

 ```
 @classmethod
 def find(cls, id, listing=False):
     file_ref = r.table(cls._table).get(id).run(conn)
     if file_ref is not None:
-        if file_ref['is_folder'] and listing and folder_ref['objects'] is not None: file_ref['objects'] = list(r.table(cls._table).get_all(r.args(file_ref['objects'])).run(conn))
+        if file_ref['is_folder'] and listing and file_ref['objects'] is not None: file_ref['objects'] = list(r.table(cls._table).get_all(r.args(file_ref['objects'])).run(conn))
     return file_ref
 ```

+Here, we start by getting the object using it's id.
+We show a folder's listings on fulfilling 3 conditions:
+- `listing` is set to True.
+We use this variable to know if we actually want information about the files contained in a folder.
+- The `file_ref` object is actually a folder.
+We determine this by checking the `is_folder` field of the document.
+- We have objects within the `objects` list of the folder document.

-Here, in the case that we have the folder object in the `folder_ref` variable, we will be get all the contents within the folder by calling the `get_all` method on the file table.
-This method access multiple keys and returns all the objectives with the respective keys.
+If all these conditions are fulfulled, we get all the nested objects by calling the  `get_all` method on the file table.
+This method accepts multiple keys and returns all the objects with the respective keys.
 We use the `r.args` method to convert the list of objects to multiple arguments for the `get_all` method.
-We add the list returned to the `folder_ref['objects']` list before returning it.
+We replace the `objects` field of the document with the list returned.
+This list contains the details of each of these nested files/folders.

 Next, we move on to create the `move` method for the folder.
-This is very similar to the `move` method for files with the inclusion of logic to update the tags as well as check to ensure we can actually move that folder.
+This is going to be very similar to the `move` method we created for files earlier on with the inclusion of logic for working with tags and ensuring we can actually move the folder.
 ```
 @classmethod
 def move(cls, obj, to):